AKA: crystal, Tina, T, methamphetamine or meth (not to be confused with meph – mephedrone). USA: ice, crank, speed (not the same as UK speed).

 All of these drugs put your heart under strain.
 If you’re using crystal too you’re pushing your heart even harder.
 Mixing those drugs can lead to:

 - sudden spikes in blood pressure

 - heart attack

-Taking crystal while on antidepressants can make life-threatening reactions more likely, including dangerously high blood pressure and increased risk of serotonin syndrome – this is where the levels of serotonin in your blood become too high.
-Check with your doctor before using the two at the same time.
+Taking crystal while on antidepressants can make life-threatening reactions more likely, including dangerously high blood pressure and increased risk of serotonin syndrome (the levels of serotonin in your blood becoming too high).
+Check with your doctor before using antidepressants and crystal at the same time.